rmfaber/TK/README.md

 ## Urgent
 - Code works, but is very messy and needs to be improved to pep-8 standard
 - Include multiple forced and unforced network visualizations
-- Run network analyses (centrality, betweenness, etc.) and visualize those results
+- Run network analyses (centrality, betweenness, etc.) and visualize those results (partly done)

 ## Future
  - Improve structure of project files if project grows bigger